With over 125,000km of rivers and streams, wherever you are in Scotland, you’ll be close to a river.

 River woodlands – the trees and woods in, next to and near rivers, burns and lochs – are vital for creating and maintaining healthy rivers and are biologically rich areas that provide a link between land and water.
 They are the green arteries of our ecosystem.

-The impact of human activity has caused declines in the extent of river woodlands, eroding their ability to provide a wide range of benefits.
+However, the impact of human activity has caused declines in the extent of river woodlands, eroding their ability to provide a wide range of benefits.
 Agricultural intensification, urban development, overgrazing and inappropriate afforestation have all contributed to this loss.

 We want to work with communities to re-engage them with their rivers.
 We want to support land managers to make the best decisions to benefit this habitat.
 We want to see Scotland’s river woodlands better connected to each other, better able to deal with the impacts of climate change and providing our communities, farms and industries with cool, clean water.
 We want them to be beautiful, biodiverse habitats that we can all enjoy.